randomairborne/MinecraftHopper/_help/installing-java/index.markdown

 #### Ubuntu/Most Debian distros
 - Open up your terminal
-- Enter in Terminal: `sudo apt update;sudo apt install openjdk-8-jre`, Press enter then enter your password.
+- Enter in Terminal: `sudo apt update;sudo apt install openjdk-16-jdk `, Press enter then enter your password.
-- After installing run `sudo update-alternatives --install /usr/bin/java java /usr/lib/jvm/java-8-openjdk-amd64/jre/bin/java 100;sudo update-alternatives --config java`
+- After installing run `sudo update-alternatives --install /usr/bin/java java /usr/lib/jvm/java-16-openjdk-amd64/jre/bin/java 100;sudo update-alternatives --config java`
-- When it prompts you to, select jre 8 using your arrow keys
+- When it prompts you to, select jdk 16 using your arrow keys

 #### Arch/Manjaro/Arch related
 - Open up your terminal
-- Enter in Terminal: `sudo pacman -Syu jre8-openjdk java-runtime-common`, Press enter then enter your password.
+- Enter in Terminal: `sudo pacman -Syu jdk-8-openjdk java-runtime-common`, Press enter then enter your password.
-- After installing run `sudo archlinux-java set java-8-openjdk`
+- After installing run `sudo archlinux-java set java-16-openjdk`

 Once you have installed the proper Java version, you should give the game a go!